1jsingh/rl_crawler/README.md

 # About
-Training a 4 legged agent to walk in Crawler Unity Environment
+Training a 4 legged agent to walk in Crawler Unity Environment using D4PG algorithm

 ## Crawler Unity Environment